YunzeLong/Billiards_Simulator/README.md

 # Billiards Simulator
-A billiards simulator running on localhost.
+A billiards simulator running on localhost.</br>
+Jointly developed by Yunze Long, Di Wu, Zihan Liu, and Youchuan Hu
 ## tiny-graphics.js

 This is a small, single file JavaScript utility.
 It organizes WebGL programs to be object-oriented and minimally cluttered.